queengooborg/OpenTag3D/README.md

 <!-- prettier-ignore-end -->

+# History

+The OpenTag protocol, initially called "Open 3D-RFID", was originally incubated by the Bambu Research Group, a group dedicated to researching and reverse engineering the tag data from Bambu Lab's RFID tags.
+When the RFID tags were launched with Bambu Lab spools using a proprietary, encrypted format, the group knew that it was only a matter of time before other brands released their own proprietary formats.

+As the OpenTag protocol began to reach maturity, it was later moved to its own repository, where it continues to incubate to this day.

 # Backers

 These are companies that are implementing OpenTag into their printers, filament, add-ons, etc. If you would like to join this list, please open an Issue on GitHub.